microsoft/CCF/doc/quickstart/build_setup.rst

 .. note::

+    - When running the build container on SGX-enabled hardware, pass the ``--device /dev/sgx:/dev/sgx`` command to use SGX in the container.
-    `virtual` mode provides no security guarantee.
+    - `virtual` mode provides no security guarantee.
 It is only useful for development and prototyping.

 Visual Studio Code Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~